geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And shrunk from flames that round innocuous fly,
 Soft as the evening zephyr's vernal sigh.

-How vast the fiery realm ! around her stood 260
+How vast the fiery realm! around her stood 260

 Unnumber'd Sprites, that various tasks pursu'd; Surpris'd she saw, where some of gentler birth